panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 > Implicitly, without `return` statement, a JavaScript function returns `undefined`.

-In JavaScript a function that doesn't have any `return` statements implicitly returns an `undefined`:
+In JavaScript, a function that doesn't have `return` statement implicitly returns `undefined`:

 ```javascript
 function square(x) {